Opportunistic Relaying without CSI: Optimizing Variable-Rate HARQ: Remarks on Complexity of the Optimizations

 In general, there is no analytical formulas for the solution of a convex optimization problem however, there are effective methods like the \emph{interior-point} methods that in some cases can provably solve the problem to a specified accuracy \cite{Boyd:2009}.

-Here, we want to try a convex programming optimization method on the rate allocation throughput maximization problem.
+Here, we want to use a convex programming optimization method to solve the rate allocation problem.
 The question is: Can we get a better solution by locally optimizing the original problem and using the solution of the approximate problem $\tilde{\pi}$ as the starting point?

 To answer this question we run a set of experiments using the ``\verb"fminsearch"'' function in MATLAB which is an interior-point optimization function.
 The experiments are on optimizing the original rate allocation problem in \eqref{TH.max}, using different starting points, as follows: \begin{enumerate} \item Set the starting point at $0.1$ for all the optimization parameters (i.e., the redundancy values).
 We denote the result of this experiment by $\pi_\tr{o}$. \item Optimization using $\tilde{\pi}$ (i.e., the solution to the two-dimensional approximated version of the problem) as the starting point.
 We denote the result of this experiment by $\tilde{\pi}_\tr{o}$ (or the optimized $\tilde{\pi}$). \item Starting point being set at $\check{\pi}$ (i.e., the solution to the one-dimensional approximated version of the problem) with the result of this experiment being denoted by $\check{\pi}_\tr{o}$. \end{enumerate}